Akil Baddoo Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Cubs have the 17th-ranked team ERA across all league pitching staffs (4.27).

-- Cubs pitchers combine to surrender 136 home runs (1.1 per game), the seventh-fewest in the league.
+- The Cubs surrender the eighth-fewest home runs in baseball (140 total, 1.1 per game).

-- In his last outing on Thursday against the Chicago White Sox, the righty tossed six innings, giving up two earned runs while surrendering four hits.
+- His most recent time out was on Friday against the Kansas City Royals, when the righty tossed six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.